The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Conclusions

 \acknowledgements

-W.L., S.N., C.W., B.B., F.M., and M.V. thank the support of NASA ATP grant No. 80NSSC20K0500 (19-ATP19-0020) and NASA APT 23-ATP23-0149, and the XSEDE and ACCESS AST180056 allocation, as well as the Simons Foundation Center for Computational Astrophysics and the UCLA cluster \textit{Hoffman2} for computational resources.
-S.N thanks Howard and Astrid Preston for their generous support.
+The authors thank the anonymous reviewer for their helpful comments and suggestions that have substantially strengthened the letter.
+W.L., S.N., C.W., B.B., F.M., and M.V. thank the support of NASA ATP grant No. 80NSSC20K0500 (19-ATP19-0020) and NASA 80NSSC24K0773 (APT 23-ATP23-0149), and the XSEDE and ACCESS AST180056 allocation, as well as the Simons Foundation Center for Computational Astrophysics and the UCLA cluster \textit{Hoffman2} for computational resources.
+S.N. thanks Howard and Astrid Preston for their generous support.
 B.B. also thanks the the Alfred P. Sloan Foundation and the Packard Foundation for support.
 M.V. acknowledges support through NASA ATP grants 16-ATP16-0167, 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831 and AST-2007355.
 NY acknowledges financial support from JSPS International Leading Research 23K20035.
 C. E. W. acknowledges the support of the National Science Foundation Graduate Research Fellowship.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under grant No. DGE-2034835.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author (s) and do not necessarily reflect the views of the National Science Foundation.
 The research activities described in this paper have been co-funded by the European Union – NextGeneration EU within PRIN 2022 project n.20229YBSAN - Globular clusters in cosmological simulations and in lensed fields: from their birth to the present epoch.
+Numerical calculations were run on the TACC compute cluster “Frontera,” allocations AST21010, AST20016, and AST21002 supported by the NSF and TACC, and NASA HEC SMD-16-7592.
+This research is part of the Frontera computing project at the Texas Advanced Computing Center.
+Frontera is made possible by National Science Foundation award OAC-1818253